by Tommy Hough

 My wife thinks I'm out of my mind, but I've become convinced the creators of Mad Men are steering the show into some kind of horrible Manson Family encounter for Megan, and quite possibly, Don as well.

-Grim stuff, I know, especially considering Megan is of one of Mad Men's persistently nice and more giving characters.
-But given the show's current 1969 setting – and the knowledge the final season is underway, along with several less-than-subtle hints – I fear the Mad Men writers are concocting a nasty surprise, and even a nasty end for Megan.
+Grim stuff, especially considering Megan is of one of Mad Men's persistently nice and more giving characters.
+But given the show's current 1969 setting, and the knowledge the final season is underway, along with several less-than-subtle hints – I fear the Mad Men writers are concocting a nasty surprise, and even a nasty end for Megan.

 People have been speculating for years the series will end with Don's death.
 This has something to do with Don's apparent cartoon caricature falling from a high-rise through the opening titles, but I've never thought of that as any kind of intended foreshadowing.
-It's just a metaphor for the show and a clever title sequence, that's all.
+It's just a metaphor for the show and a clever title sequence.

 More likely, if the end of the series does call for something drastic for Don, he will simply change guises and once again become someone new.
 He may not be a chameleon, but he is a survivor.
-Perhaps Don will adopt a new name and become an early investor in Microsoft or a cable TV franchise a la Ted Turner.
+Perhaps Don will adopt a new name and become an early investor in Microsoft or a cable TV franchise like Ted Turner.

 Megan, however, due in part to her location, profession, decency and place in the overall story arc, seems headed for trouble.

 The Manson Family scenario seems likely to come up with this season spending part of it's time in 1969 Los Angeles, and recent shows have gone to some lengths to point out Megan is living in a canyon community.
 As was the case before and since the 1960s, these are the kind of communities which attract tight-knit sets of artists, music and film professionals, the wealthy, and yes, predators.
 From the first episode of the season where Don visits Megan's new digs, it just gave me the creeps.